-One thing we want to help you avoid is releasing kids to adults when they shouldn't be.
+One thing we want to help you avoid is releasing kids to the wrong adults.

-Many churches check the person's ID and confirm they are an active part of the household or listed as a trusted person.
+Many churches check the person's ID to confirm they are an active part of the household or listed as a trusted person.

 If each person has a profile picture, the volunteer could type in the Security Code from the child's name tag on a Manned Station to see who checked the child in.
 Pictures of all trusted adults, as well as anyone who's not authorized to check them out, will show on the screen, allowing the volunteer to verify they can pick up the child.

 Using a Roster station, the volunteer cannot see the trusted adults with pictures but can still see who is not authorized to check the child out, as well as the name of the person who checked them in.

 When it's time for kids to be picked up, you can choose to check them out on a Roster or Manned Station or even on the Admin side.